Stakeholder mapping

 What stakeholder mapping is

 A stakeholder map is a tool which will help you to create an engagement plan based on audience insight.
-In a stakeholder map, each of the stakeholders for a project are listed alongside a contact level, based on the level of interest and potential effect they have.
-The stakeholder map will inform your decision making around what engagement is needed for the project and when.
+In a stakeholder map, each of the stakeholders related to your work or project are listed alongside a contact level, based on the level of power and interest they have.
+The stakeholder map will inform your decision making around what engagement is needed to support your work and when.

 Why stakeholder mapping is important

-- who the stakeholders are for the project
+• who the stakeholders are for your organisation or project

-You will use this information to write a stakeholder engagement plan.
+You will use this information to write a stakeholder engagement plan, which might describe:

 When to map stakeholders